This one made me laugh.

 And friends, that is why I am shutting down buzz.
 Not because I don’t like it (in fact I really hate facebook for what it has and Buzz lacks) but because it’s too invasive, just like my friends throwing a party at our studio at office hours.

-Now this is a nice proposal (Spanish) for a search engine redesign by Yusef Hassan:
+Now for a search engine redesign by Yusef Hassan:

 It makes sense to me, ¿Does it to you?

 I think of UCD (User-Centered Design) a little as I think of Christianism.
 The fact I’m an atheist today does not stop me from recognizing that some Christian values have shaped my worldview and my belief system in very positive ways.